junkofujiwara/github-projects/README.md

 ## Import (Create Fields)

 ### Overview
-import.py with create-fields creates fields in the existing project based on the exported project information.
+import.py with fields creates fields in the existing project based on the exported project information.

 ### Usage